 In 1665, the horse and cart was the fastest transport, no phones, no internet, no hospitals, no anti-biotics, no sanitation, penicillin, hygiene or tested treatments.
 Yet, when a virus started to spread, people took meetings outside, socially distanced, stopped touching each other and stayed at home to the point of locking the whole family in, whether infected or not.
 As a result, those with immunity in infected households starved to death.
-The plague has not been a pandemic in the UK since the last Great Plague.
+The plague has not been a pandemic in the UK since 1665.

 The story of personal sacrifice in Eyam in the Peak District to stop transmission once it had reached the village in clothing from London shows core measures that stop contagion spread.
 Amazingly, on 2nd January 2018, The Journal of Infectious Diseases publishes a paper called: “Asymptomatic Summertime Shedding of Respiratory Viruses” The Journal of Infectious Diseases Paper says how the swab tests on asymptomatic adults in New York in the spring of 2016 showed that: “These findings indicate that significant levels of asymptomatic respiratory viral shedding exist during summer among the ambulatory adult population.”

 The highest detection of viruses was coronaviruses at 21.5% of those detected.
 That was 2016.
 Where were those test kits in 2020?
 So coronaviruses are not new.
 Why did we respond to COVID-19 like this when we see how they have been spreading around New York and Paris as reported, but also in the UK where we all expect to have a cold or two a year and might not think it was serious if we are healthy.
 The shortness of breath has been around with previous respiratory coronaviruses.